 Before submitting an application, first discuss your interest in continuing your clinical work with your supervisor well in advance of the application deadline.
 Clinics often have limited slots for advanced clinical students.
 If you are invited back by the clinic to work for another semester, you and your clinic must determine the likely projects or cases you will work on during the semester.

 Advanced clinicals must be done for at least 2 clinical credits.
-There is a maximum of 16 clinical credits you can take during law school.
-Independent clinicals are not eligible for continuing clinical work.
+Independent clinicals are not eligible for advanced clinical work.
 For questions, contact us prior to applying.

 You must have the consent of the clinical supervisor and Clinical Faculty Director in order for the Advanced Clinical application to be reviewed.
 When completing the application, be sure to describe in detail the upcoming cases/projects you’ll work on during the semester.
 Applications with insufficient case/project information and applications with missing signatures will be returned to the student for revision.
 If approved, students will be notified by email and automatically registered by the Office Clinical and Pro Bono Programs.

 Students must complete the required number of clinical hours in order to receive academic credit.